iykeevans/fast-food/README.md

 # fast-food
 Swift meals is a fast food delivery app on a developmnt process by a team of enthusiastic programming students.
-Registered user makes an order on the app and gets the meal delivered to hisor her doorstep in a convinient manner.br/ *login and sign up page*
+Registered user makes an order on the app and gets the meal delivered to hisor her doorstep in a convinient manner.

+## Overview
+* Login
+* sign up